dirigible-io/dirigible-io.github.io/samples/bookstore.md

 ![Entity Service UI 5](bookstore/31_books_entity_service_ui_5.png)

 After clicking Finish button the generation is triggered.
-You can see the result under the WebContent folder When you select the file with active Web Viewer you shall see the resulted running page.
+You can see the result under the WebContent folder When you select the file with active Preview you shall see the resulted running page.

 ![Entity Service UI 6](bookstore/32_books_entity_service_ui_6.png)